davnicwil/react-frontload/README.md

 > **Important - please upgrade to v1.0.7**

-> Over the last 2 weeks 4 new versions have been pushed, with a bit of API churn, because of various attempts to fix a bug with parallel server renders.
-With v1.0.7, this bug is fixed without any need for a change to the API, and works with *all* version of node.
-Therefore, **everyone should upgrade to v1.0.7** and specifically versions 1.0.4-1.0.6 which contained API changes and/or had restrictions on which node versions were supported are now fully deprecated.
-If you're on any of these versions, you should upgrade to v1.0.7.
+> In the last 2 weeks there have been a few releases and a bit of API churn, because of iterations on a bugfix for parallel server renders.
+With v1.0.7, the bug was fixed without any need for an API change from 1.0.3. **Therefore, everyone should upgrade to v1.0.7**.
+Specifically, versions 1.0.4 - 1.0.6 and the API changes they introduced are now deprecated.

-#### Load data asynchronously into your React components.
-Works on both client and server render.
+#### Async data loading for React components.
+Works on client & server render.

 Client render                   | Server render :------------------------------:|:-----------------------------: